 Base case: if (n <= 1), return n

-Here we have 2 base cases: fib(0) = 0 and fib(1) = 1
+Here we have 2 base cases: fib(0) = 0 and fib(1) = 1.

 We mainly use the following two methods to solve recurrence relations in algorithms and data structure.
 We can choose these methods depending on the nature of the recurrence relation.
 The master method works best to analyse divide and conquer algorithms, but a recursion tree method is always a fundamental approach applied to all types of recursive algorithms.

-Merge sort recurrence relation: T(n) = 2T(n/2) + cn, T(1) = c
+Merge sort recurrence relation: T(n) = 2T(n/2) + cn, T(1) = c.

-The master theorem recurrence describes time complexity of an algorithm that divides a problem of size n into a number of subproblems, each of size n/b, where a and b are positive constants.
+The master theorem recurrence describes the time complexity of an algorithm that divides a problem of size n into a number of subproblems, each of size n/b, where a and b are positive constants.
 Here a number of subproblems are solved recursively, each in time T(n/b) and O(n^k) is the cost of dividing the problem and combining the solution of subproblems.
-There are three cases of analysis using the master theorem:

 Here a = 1, b = 2 (a > 1 and b > 1)